bright/new-www/content/blog/innovative-nutrition-solutions-the-anydish-app.md

 ## **What do you do in your free time?**

 I like sports.
-I swim, jog, do Pilates, and yoga.
+I swim, jog, do pilates, and yoga.
 I also do ceramics once a week.

 ## **What trends do you see in the health industry?**